xpsi-group/xpsi/README.rst

 * something breaks,
 * you spot bugs,
 * if there is missing functionality, or,
-* you have suggestions for future development,
+* you have suggestions for future development.

 To get in touch, please `open an issue <https://github.com/xpsi-group/xpsi/issues>`_.
 Even better, if you have code you'd be interested in contributing, please send a